 A. The Planning Commission shall review the final site plan according to the general standards for site plan review as contained in this chapter and any other applicable regulations of this Ordinance.
-Based on these standards and regulations, the Commission shall approve, deny, or approve with conditions the final site plan.
+Based on these standards and regulations, the Commission shall approve, deny, or approve the conditions of the final site plan.